SIH-2022-DTU/Super-Resolution/README.md

-# Super-Resolution
-Backend for image restoration
+# Image Super Resolution Using Real-ESRGAN